 Ready, set, go!

-This checklist is designed to fix any little hiccups that may occur: A shortage of bobby pins for the bride, a chipped fingernail for a bridesmaid, or a small stain on the groom’s shirt.
+This checklist is designed to fix any little hiccups that may occur such as a shortage of bobby pins, a chipped fingernail or a small stain on the groom’s shirt.
 Trust me, it can happen.

 This wedding day survival kit can also be used as a handy checklist for the honeymoon and future trips!

-I hope you won’t need many of these things (Band-Aids, Tums, etc.) but it never hurts to be prepared.
+I hope you won’t need most of these items but it never hurts to be prepared.

 Best wishes for a happy (and worry-free) wedding day!